By Laura Dolgy (Bio)

 Our list below includes recommendations for clothing that we’ve seen work wonders.
 If you happen to know of any others that have worked for your child, please share them below in our comment section.

 These mittens work so incredibly well at keeping little fingers from scratching and irritating the skin.
 Eczema gets worse on an itch-scratch cycle, so by eliminating the possibility to scratch their skin endlessly, your child’ skin is able to begin the healing process.
 The ScratchMeNot Original Mittens come in different sizes for babies and children.
-The mittens can be worn all day or night and either left open for play or closed to prevent scratching.
+This eczema clothing for babies can be worn all day or night and either left open for play or closed to prevent scratching.
 Stretchy cotton, bamboo and lycra give these mittens a nice fit that is hard to wiggle out of.
 The ScratchMeNot Cotton Mittens are made for kids with the most sensitive of skin and are made of 100% cotton.

 What makes these ScratchMeNot Mittens special?
 The super soft silk mitten AND the unique cardigan-like design makes them incredibly difficult to get out of.

 A great option for soothing inflamed and itchy eczema skin, is both wet wrap therapy and dry wrapping.
 The process requires a bath, moisturizer and a layer of clothing to seal in moisture, so that it can further permeate the skin.